Personalized Employee Benefits Resources | PeopleKeep

 Conclusion

-Understanding which types of insurance plans are considered minimum essential coverage is an important first step to choosing a policy that works best for you and your family, especially if you hope to combine your coverage with an HRA.
-Moving forward, you'll be ready to make intelligent decisions about your insurance to get the coverage you need.
+Understanding which types of insurance plans count as MEC is an important first step to choosing a policy that works best for you and your family, especially if you hope to combine your coverage with an HRA.
+Moving forward, you'll be ready to make smart choices about your insurance to get the coverage you need.